EMBL-Design-Language/Springboard/design-principles.md

 1. Make it sustainable
 2. Show our work
 3. Keep it simple
-4. We are all one institute
+4. We are all one organisation
 5. Physical, digital, and environmental are in sync
 6. Pave the cowpath
 7. Repeat the words we use